-Listable is offering seamless integration with many 3rd party plugins, rather than to strictly impose and limit the functionality inside the theme.
+Listable is offering seamless integration with many 3rd party plugins, rather than to strictly impose and limit the functionality of the theme.
 This flexibility allows you to juggle with a great variety of new ideas for your project, easily mixing various plugins to achieve your specific goals.

 Besides this, if you don’t need some functionality you simply don’t install that specific plugin — this way you will keep your site cleaner, far from the likely bloat that comes pre-packaged with similar products.